 How to Improve Your Yelp Ranking

-- Completely fill out your business information – Yelp believes the information fields help people evaluate a business, so they prioritize businesses with a complete biography.
+- Fill out your business information – Yelp believes the information fields help people evaluate a business, so they prioritize firms with a complete biography.
 The process is pretty straightforward once you access your business owner’s homepage.
 Categories include basic information, Categories and Services, Hours, Photos, Special Hours, Specialties, History, Meet the Manager, and Business Recommendations.
 There are additional paid categories that should be filled out in their entirety if it makes sense for your business budget.

-- Claim multiple categories – Yelp has over 1,200 categories, ranging from the very general (e.g. restaurants, bars) to the highly specific (e.g. bobsledding).
-If you claim more categories, particularly specific categories with fewer businesses, you are more likely to be found.
+- Claim multiple categories – Yelp has over 1,200 categories, ranging from the very general (e.g., restaurants, bars) to the highly specific (e.g., bobsledding).
+If you claim more categories, particular categories with fewer businesses, you are more likely to be found.

-- Respond to Reviewers – Not just the bad ones, but the good ones as well.
-The more engagement, the better.
+- Respond to Reviewers – Not just the bad ones, but the good ones as well: the more engagement, the better.
 Engagement is a critical factor for your Yelp ranking and essential business practice.
-An active business that interacts with its customers in a positive way provides a better user experience for Yelp users as well.
+An active business that positively interacts with its customers provides a better user experience for Yelp users.
 Here is a guide to responding to positive and negative Yelp reviews.

 What Won’t Help You Rank on Yelp

 Finally, the biggest misconception around Yelp is the idea of “pay to play.”
 This is just not the case.
-Paying Yelp will not unlock unrecommended reviews and it will not position your listing higher in the organic “All Results” rankings.
-If the search results were filled with paid listings that had incomplete profiles and poor customer engagement, Yelp would not be the trusted service it is today.
-While there are certainly benefits to having sponsored ads or paying for an Enhanced Profile, such as increased visibility and removing competitors from your profile page.
-These are additional benefits and should be seen as a way to increase traffic, not a magic potion to unlock all reviews.
+Paying Yelp will not unlock unrecommended reviews, and it will not position your listing higher in the organic “All Results” rankings.
+If the search results were filled with paid listings with incomplete profiles and poor customer engagement, Yelp would not be the trusted service it is today.
+At the same time, there are certainly benefits to having sponsored ads or paying for an Enhanced Profile, such as increased visibility and removing competitors from your profile page.
+These are additional benefits and should be seen to increase traffic, not a magic potion to unlock all reviews.

 I get that Yelp can be frustrating.
-Many business owners get upset with the review algorithm that can suppress legitimate reviews and unfortunately recommend false reviews.
-When so many potential customers rely on the reviews to guide purchasing decisions, it is a justifiable reason to be frustrated.
-Too often business owners and marketing managers begin and end the Yelp conversation there.
-But it can be very beneficial to move past this point and embrace the fact that consumers find Yelp trustworthy and useful to the tune of 145 million unique visitors per month.
-By deploying these tips you can open up a tremendous opportunity to improve your Yelp ranking, increase your business exposure, and acquire knowledgeable and purchase-ready leads.
+Many business owners get upset with the review algorithm that can suppress legitimate reviews and, unfortunately, recommend false reviews.
+When so many potential customers rely on reviews to guide purchasing decisions, it is a justifiable reason to be frustrated.
+Too often, business owners and marketing managers begin and end the Yelp conversation there.
+But it can be very beneficial to move past this point and embrace the fact that consumers find Yelp trustworthy and valuable to the tune of 145 million unique visitors per month.
+By deploying these tips, you can open up a tremendous opportunity to improve your Yelp ranking, increase your business exposure, and acquire knowledgeable and purchase-ready leads.